PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 #### Creating route for toggle column

 As in this sample module we are creating `ToggleColumn` we need to configure the route in which the toggling action will be performed.
+Indeed when the end-user clicks on this column, an ajax request is performed and must reach one new controller to handle the action (here: toggle a value on and off).

 {{% notice note %}}